Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

 ### Scenario: Score Display

-  Given the dimention for score display
+  Given the dimension for score display

   When game launched